Nathaniel Hawthorne Birth Site Historical Marker Project

 Other sites in Salem associated with Hawthorne have merited commemoration, and the location of his birth surely qualifies as a site worthy of distinction.
 A marker near the original site would provide a better experience for visitors interested in tracing Hawthorne’s legacy in Salem, and its presence could only better the cultural landscape of this historic city.

 The Salem Historical Society proudly announces a campaign to raise support for the installation of a historic marker at the site of Nathaniel Hawthorne’s birth.

 This project has been funded, thanks to generous supporters.
-We are currently in the process of designing and fabricating the sign in preparation for a Summer 2017 installation.
+We are currently in the process of designing and fabricating the sign in preparation for a 2018 installation.
 Check back for details.